Potter’s Place Rules and Regulations

 4. ENCLOSURES: Only manufactured screen houses and screen rooms are allowed.
 No “stick-built” freestanding or deck enclosures will be authorized.
 This type of enclosure could result in certain property taxes being levied against you by the Town of Lebanon, Maine.

 5. RESPONSIBILTY FOR REMOVAL of decks and sheds lies on the current occupant of the site.

 TRAILER SALES: Trailers owned by you may be sold by you at private sale as with any property belonging to you.
 You may not however, state or imply in any way the buyer is also purchasing the right to the site that the trailer is currently on, that you are transfering payment and site to them, or that any seasonal spot within the campground is available or included in the sale.
-Any trailer that exceeds the 10 years of age based on model year of manifacture that has been grandfathered to you that is sold must be removed by you or the buyer.
+Any trailer that exceeds the 10 years of age based on model year of manifacture or is in disrepair that has been grandfathered to you that is sold must be removed by you or the buyer.
 If you are thinking of selling speak to management to ensure all parties are clear on what can and cannot be done.

 GOLF CARTS: Golf carts are permitted as stated in " Potter's Place Rules and Regulations".
 Golf carts and Low Speed Vehicles (LSV) appear similar.
 Laws vary between the two.
 LSVs require insurance and state registration as it may be operated on public roadways.
 Golf carts are made for golf coures and operate at a slower speed.
 Golf carts being operated in Maine on golf courses and spaces open to the public (campgrounds included) require you to have liability insurance.

 1. Golf carts may not be used for joyriding within the campground.